indranildeveloper/indranildeveloper-kepler.gl/examples/custom-theme/README.md

-# Customize kepler.gl Theme
+# Customize indranildeveloper-kepler.gl Theme

-This example show how to customize Kepler.gl theme
+This example show how to customize indranildeveloper-kepler.gl theme
-  1. Define an object (theme) to override Kepler.gl style
+  1. Define an object (theme) to override indranildeveloper-kepler.gl style
   2. Pass the newly created object as prop to KeplerGl react component

 #### 1. Install